maryhargadon/Mybrary/README.md

 ## General Info

 This is currently a project in progress for my front-end web development course through Launchcode.
-This MEAN stack app is meant to provide a means for users to list and lend their own books, music albums, or other items to other users.
+Its a MEAN stack app using Angular 8 and MongoDB Atlas.
+The goal is to provide a means for users to list and lend their own books, music albums, or other items to other users.
 Currently a user can register and login to a demo account that has a list of books and music albums that are stored using MongoDB.
 In the future I plan to have each user's account data stored separately using an index.
 I also plan to create a page where users can view each other's lists of lending items as well as a messaging system to establish lending logistics and terms.

 ## Technologies